Dog Sled Adventures

 photo opportunities that will present themselves in this beautiful winter wilderness

 After a trail lunch we will return trip to the staging area by a different route, arriving back around 3-4 pm.

-Although we will set the pace and the experience to the group's ability, this adventure will challenge you physically.
+Although we will set the pace and the experience to the group's ability, this adventure may challenge you physically.
 You will be active from the time you arrive until the time you leave.
 You will help move the dogs in and out of the yard and harness and hook the into a team, drive the sled yourself along with a partner.

 Driving a team involves controlling

 the sled by leaning pulling on the handle bar in turns, applying brake pressure

 to slow the sled on descents, running or walking uphill and pushing or peddling

 to help the team as needed.
 After all these are strong energetic dogs that work

 best when the driver becomes part of the team by working along with them.